voxmedia/meme/README.md

 ## Design decisions

-Images are base64 and javascript is inline because of some strange canvas constructs which don't allow external data sources which can happen when using CDNs or other stuff.
+Images are base64 and javascript is inline.
+This is due to security restrictions of the HTML5 Canvas imaging object.
+Source images must be embedded within the page or located on the host domain to be allowed into the canvas security sandbox.

 I chose middleman because there are great sensible defaults, but there's no reason this couldn't be a single page html file.